ttakasawa/iOS-GoodCodeExerciseSample/README.md

 }
 ```

-Then, you can simply call any network call as follows:
+Then, you can simply call any network call as following:
 ```
 self.network.queryUser(userId: "User_Id_Goes_Here") { (user: UserData?, error: Error?) in
     if error != nil {